 God Describes Abram’s Blessing

 14 The Lord said to Abram, after Lot was separated from him, “Now, lift your eyes, and look from the place where you are, north and south and east and west, 15 for I will give all the land which you see to you and to your offspring forever.
 16 I will make your offspring like the dust of the earth, so that if one could count the dust of the earth, then your offspring could also be counted.
-17 Arise, walk through the land in its length and in its width; for I will give it to you.”
+17 Get up and walk through the land in its length and in its width, for I will give it to you.”

-1 In the days of Amraphel, king of Shinar; Arioch, king of Ellasar; Chedorlaomer, king of Elam; and Tidal, king of Goiim, 2 they waged war with Bera, king of Sodom; Birsha, king of Gomorrah; Shinab, king of Admah; Shemeber, king of Zeboiim; and the king of Bela (also called Zoar).
+1 It came to pass, in days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of Goiim, 2 that they waged war with Bera king of Sodom, Birsha king of Gomorrah.
+Shinab king of Admah, Shemeber king of Zeboiim, and the king of Bela (also called Zoar).

 3 All these joined together in the valley of Siddim (also called the Salt Sea).
 4 They served Chedorlaomer for twelve years, but in the thirteenth year they rebelled.